kevin-schmitt/python/Readme.md

-Various script with Python.
+#Snippetts for Python.

+#Contribute
-You can open issue if you find a problem with script.
+You can push PR or issue for improve this project if you have ideas ;)